 3.4 Subject to any written agreement of the parties to the contrary, any Intellectual Property Rights that may arise out of the performance of the Set Up Services by the Provider shall be the exclusive property of the Provider.

-3.5 The Customer shall be given access to various templates, used for surveying purposes.
-It is the Customers responsibility to check that any templates provided during set up meet their requirements, and those of the local Health and Safety, and regulatory bodies.
+3.5 The Customer shall be given access to various resources for surveying and reporting purposes, including but not limited to; Templates, Layouts, and Written Documentation.
+It is the Customers responsibility to check that any resources provided during set up meet their requirements, and those of the local Health and Safety, and regulatory bodies.
 The Provider will, to the best of our knowledge, set templates up with local regulations in mind, but it is the Customers responsibility to make sure the templates are fully compliant.

 4.1 The Provider shall provide, or shall ensure that the Platform will provide, to the Customer upon the acceptance or deemed acceptance of the Hosted Services by the Customer the Access Credentials necessary to enable the Customer to access and use the Hosted Services.

 4.2 The Provider hereby grants to the Customer a worldwide, non-exclusive licence to use the Hosted Services by means of the User Interface and the API for the internal business purposes of the Customer in accordance with the Documentation during the Term.